JosephEoff/josepheoff.github.io/_posts/2021-04-29-androidtranscribe1.md

 <sub>[Transcribing phone calls with Google Live Transcribe - Table of Contents](androidtranscribe-toc)</sub>

-Someday I'm going to have to search the whole blog and see how many of them contain the phrase "somebody asked a question on the [*Electrical Engineering* StackExchange.](https://electronics.stackexchange.com/)"
+Someday I'm going to have to search the whole blog and see how many posts contain the phrase "somebody asked a question on the [*Electrical Engineering* StackExchange.](https://electronics.stackexchange.com/)"

 However many there are, this is another.